 While it’s common for millennials to have their own blog or website, this millennial has taken her passion to the next level- she has her own radio show!
 Masani Bailey is a senior at Florida A&M University, majoring in Public Relations and this summer, she is interning for Cumulus Radio in Tallahassee.
 She’s also fueled by an interest in journalism, leading her to publish articles in The Famuan, Journey Magazine, and the national publication, HBCU Campus Magazine.
-When she’s not running her show on WANM 90.5, you can find Masani writing about the latest in entertainment on her personal blog.
+When she’s not running her show on WANM 90.5, you can find Masani writing about the latest in entertainment on .

 Read on to find out more about Her Agenda’s latest event curator:

 Her Agenda: What does your typical work day look like, and what have you enjoyed most about your internship?

 Masani: What I do day-to-day varies.
 Yesterday, I was shadowing one of the On Air Personalities for a station whose niche market is adults over the age of 40, and another day, I was shadowing the gospel AM station.
 Other days, I assist with commercial writing, sales meetings, setting up events, and voiceovers for commercials.

 I have definitely enjoyed shadowing the On Air Personalities.
 Observing them and speaking on their shows has given me hands-on experience that will help me to do better on my show.
 I ‘ve also enjoyed working with the sales representatives.
 Getting leads for new businesses requires some investigating, and it’s exciting to see which businesses I can get.
 Not only does it help build our company up, but it helps theirs as well.
 I’ve learned that I like the business side of radio as well as the entertainment.